CodingGabe/Journal/_posts/2017-04-05-First-two-weeks.md

 ## The Culture

 Enter, startup culture.
-It is still taking me some time to adjust to free snacks in the kitchen, massages, having a chef cook meals and unlimited drinks to chose from.
+It is still taking me some time to adjust to free snacks in the kitchen, massages, having a chef cook meals and unlimited drinks to choose from.
 At my last two jobs, people would've been savages to grab anything free.
 Also having a the ability to order any setup of my choosing.
 Of course I went with Mac Pro on a stand with smart mouse/keyboard and 27 inch Mac Monitor with standing desk.
 Love it.
 I'm